Componolit/gneiss/README.md

-# ada-interface
+# Gneiss

-Ada-interface is a Ada/SPARK library to provide a collection of interfaces to Ada components platform independently.
+Gneiss is a Ada/SPARK library to provide a collection of interfaces to Ada components platform independently.
 It only requires a minimal runtime such as the [ada-runtime](https://github.com/Componolit/ada-runtime).
 Components built with this library are completely asynchronously.
 For this approach all interfaces provide callable subprograms and and receive event handlers.